-- UCP master mix tracer, UCP template tracer and UCP water - The blue and orange dyes in the UCP template tracer and in the UCP master mix tracer, respectively, allow visual tracking of pipetted samples during PCR setup to prevent errors.
-When template colored with the blue dye is added to orange PCR master mix, the color changes to green, confirming that the sample was added.
-The use of these tracers is optional. - The blue UCP template tracer is provided as a 25x concentrate and should be diluted to obtain a 1x final concentration in the sample. - The orange UCP master mix tracer is provided as a 125x concentrate and can be added directly to the master mix vial to obtain a 1x final concentration.[†] These tracers do not reduce sample stability or PCR performance. - Reactions can be directly loaded onto agarose gels after cycling.
+Master Mix, the color changes to green, confirming that sample was added.
+The use of these tracers is optional.

+- The blue UCP Template Tracer is provided as a 25x concentrate and should be diluted to obtain a 1x final concentration in the sample. - The orange UCP Master Mix Tracer is provided as a 125x concentrate and can be added directly to the master mix vial to obtain a 1x final concentration[†].
+These tracers do not reduce sample stability or PCR performance. - Reactions can be directly loaded onto agarose gels after cycling.
 Each tracer dye allows monitoring of the loading process and efficient tracking of the subsequent electrophoresis.
-The dyes run at approximately 50 bp (orange) and 4000 bp (blue) on a 1% agarose gel. - Additionally, UCP PCR-grade water is provided.
-All UCP components are depleted of potentially contaminating DNA and filled under ultra-clean production standards.
+The dyes run at approximately 50 bp (orange) and 4000 bp (blue) on a 1% agarose gel. - Additionally, UCP PCR-Grade Water is provided.
+All UCP components are depleted of potentially contaminating DNA and filled under Ultra-Clean Production standards

-UCP HiFidelity PCR Kit procedure
+UCP Multiplex PCR Kit procedure

-The UCP HiFidelity PCR Kit allows fast and easy PCR setup.
-Whatever the application - gene cloning, site-directed mutagenesis or microbiome studies - you simply need to mix all components together in one tube and start the thermal cycler program (Figure 1, page 8).
+The UCP Multiplex PCR Kit allows fast and easy PCR setup.
+Whatever the application - multiplex target detection, gene panel amplification or microbiome studies - simply mix all components together in one tube and start the thermal cycler program (see Figure 1, page 9).